namel3ss-Ai/namel3ss-ai-programming-language/docs/concepts/ai.md

 - `N3_MODEL_<NAME>_RESPONSE_PATH` (dot path for http_json response extraction)

 Requests are message-based (`messages=[{"role": "...", "content": "..."}]`); streaming is supported by providers that expose it (OpenAI).
+Gemini supports streaming and JSON-mode; toggle JSON-mode via the caller (e.g., agent/flow config) the same way you would for OpenAI.